June 17, 2022

 A Nordic Position

-Our first 4 MW data center, GEC ONE, located in the tech capital of Norway, Trondheim, opens this summer.
+Our first 2 MW data center, GEC ONE, located in the tech capital of Norway, Trondheim, opens in 2022.
 The data center is developed in collaboration with the municipality of Trondheim and Statkraft Varme.

-We rely on strategic partnerships with recognized and reliable partners to build a new generation of green and sustainable data centers in urban areas and become an important contributor to the Nordic data center ecosystem.
+Our strategy is to rely on recognized and reliable partners and we are very happy to have achieved our goal.
+We are in the process of building a new generation of green and sustainable data centers in urban areas and becoming an important contributor to the Nordic data center ecosystem.

-We seek customers and partnerships with all industry players.
+We still seek customers and partnerships with new industry players.
 Together, we can save on investments and meet any future technology demands sustainably.

 Green Capacity for All